Computerized Assessment of Proficiency (CAP)

 - Have the option of grading students’ answers to the speaking and writing sections using a provided rubric

-The reading and listening sections were computer adaptive.
+Reading and listening sections were computer adaptive.
 Students who answered items correctly received more difficult test questions.
 The speaking, writing, and contextualized grammar sections were not adaptive.
-The reading, listening, and contextualized grammar sections were multiple choice questions, and the speaking and writing sections were open ended.
+The reading, listening, and contextualized grammar sections were multiple choice questions.
+The speaking and writing sections were open ended.
 Want to learn more about the development of the CAP language assessment?
 Download the CAP test and CAP task specifications.

-Language assessment for commonly taught languages and some critical languages is delivered through Avant as STAMP 4S and STAMP 4Se.
+Language assessment for commonly taught languages and some critical languages is currently delivered through Avant Assessment as STAMP 4S and STAMP 4Se.